 When do the new number plates come out?

 New number plates are released in the UK twice a year, in March and September.
-The 18-plate will be released on March 1st 2018 and will apply to any new vehicle registered up until 31st August 2018.
+The 19-plate was released on March 1st 2019 and will apply to any new vehicle registered up until 31st August 2019.

 What does it all mean?

 With new car registrations released every six months, we thought we’d help you understand what it all means, so you can be prepared next time the release of the new number plate comes around.